teresacho135/react-state-and-props/readme.md

 So what is this "state"?
 The organization and flow of data in an application at any point in time.

-Let's think of states in terms of a game: Pokémon.
+Let's think of states in terms of a game: Online Poker.

 <details>
   <summary><strong>Q: What can you say about the player when a new game starts?</strong></summary>

   <br>

-  > 0 Pokemon.
-We're stuck in Pallet Town (City #1).
-Professor Oak is around.
+  > 0 cards in your hand.
+Some chips/credits in your pile.

 </details>